flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/prog.md

 and assuming that the anti-ice is off.

 Provides a value that allows the aircraft a 0.3 g buffet margin, a minimum rate of climb at MAX CL thrust, and level flight at MAX CRZ thrust.
-Limited to FL 398.
+Limited to FL398.

 If one engine is out, this field displays the computed recommended maximum engine-out altitude, based on the long-range cruise speed and assuming that anti-ice is off.